AllanJeremy/node-flow/readme.md

 - The `config.js` file in both `admin/` and `front/` contains objects that contain the paths to the various API endpoints defined within their respective `router/` directories.

 - The `index.js` file in both the `admin/` and `front` serves as an aggregator for all routes in their respective `router/` directories.
 In other words, this file checks for all files in the `router/` directory and bundles them all together so they can all be included together when defining the API routes in the root `server.js` file.
-More on how this file works in the [contribution guide](contributing.md).
+More on how this [`server.js`](server.js) works in the [contribution guide](contributing.md).

 - The `router/` directory contains files that correspond to our individual route groups.